-Project: 2010-03: Results Based Winter Road Maintenance Standards • Champion: Max Perchanok, Ontario Ministry of Transportation
+Project: 2010-03: Results Based Winter Road Maintenance Standards

-- Three-year agreement is in place for MTO funding, and graduate students are at work. - Major components: - Evaluation and Intercomparison of road surface condition monitoring and prediction tools, and their sampling regimes - o Modeling of safety and mobility in relation to road surface condition - o Development of tools to analyze and evaluate the relation between alternative winter maintenance performance standards, and outcomes of safety and mobility. - Progress in previous 4 months: - o Development of a cost-benefit framework for the project - Development of Road Surface Index and conversion of MTO road report archive to RSI format. - o Completion of RSI-based analysis on sample Class IV and V highways - Expanded weather-road condition-traffic-accident database to 34 Class I and II highways across Ontario - Change in personnel for mobility component (new grad student) - Progress in past 4 months: - o Planning field work and developing instrumentation for winter 2010-11 - Intercalibration of Haliday, Pon-Cat, Coralba, DSC111, video measurements - Calibration of measurement technology to visual RSI and BP reports - o Initial review of WSI; to account for winter severity in setting performance measures - Snow removal performance (RSI or road conditions) - Salt management performance (annual salt application) - AURORA and MTO-BP index - o Short term RSI prediction model - o Working on simple, empirical cost-benefit model prior to developing predictive model.
+- Three-year agreement is in place for MTO funding, and graduate students are at work. - Major components: - Evaluation and Intercomparison of road surface condition monitoring and prediction tools, and their sampling regimes - Modeling of safety and mobility in relation to road surface condition - Development of tools to analyze and evaluate the relation between alternative winter maintenance performance standards, and outcomes of safety and mobility. - Progress in previous 4 months: - Development of a cost-benefit framework for the project - Development of Road Surface Index and conversion of MTO road report archive to RSI format. - o Completion of RSI-based analysis on sample Class IV and V highways - Expanded weather-road condition-traffic-accident database to 34 Class I and II highways across Ontario - Change in personnel for mobility component (new grad student) - Progress in past 4 months: - o Planning field work and developing instrumentation for winter 2010-11 - Intercalibration of Haliday, Pon-Cat, Coralba, DSC111, video measurements - Calibration of measurement technology to visual RSI and BP reports - Initial review of WSI; to account for winter severity in setting performance measures - Snow removal performance (RSI or road conditions) - Salt management performance (annual salt application) - AURORA and MTO-BP index - Short term RSI prediction model - Working on simple, empirical cost-benefit model prior to developing predictive model.